 The global BPA market is valued at $15 billion and will double by the end of the decade

-As of 2024, the global business process automation (BPA) market was valued between $14.87 billion and $15.81 billion.
-Driven by the enterprise-wide push for digital transformation, the market will expand, with some forecasts predicting it will hit $32.59 billion in 2031.
+As of 2025, the global business process automation (BPA) market is valued at about $15.3 billion, up from the $14.87-15.81 billion range reported for 2024.
+Driven by the enterprise-wide push for digital transformation, the market will keep expanding, with forecasts putting it at $33.4 billion by 2032 and some projections reaching $32.59 billion as early as 2031.

 Here is a look at several market forecasts: